Curriculum Associates logo.

 Published: March 2022

-i-Ready Personalized Instruction, along with the i-Ready Diagnostic, is designed to supplement classroom instruction and support students in reaching grade-level benchmarks.
+i-Ready Personalized Instruction, along with the i-Ready Inform (formerly i-Ready Diagnostic), is designed to supplement classroom instruction and support students in reaching grade-level benchmarks.
 How do those metrics translate to state testing?
 This research explores the impact of i-Ready on students in Grade 5 as it relates to the Massachusetts Comprehensive Assessment System (MCAS), Massachusetts' state testing system.
 Results for both mathematics and English language arts showed that even students who did not use i-Ready Personalized Instruction as recommended scored higher on the MCAS.
 Explore the nuances of the data and the detailed conclusions of the report.

 • Program:i-Ready Personalized Instruction for Mathematics, i-Ready Personalized Instruction for Reading